1.1 Activity Summary

 Alexander Knight will be their Project Manager and Application Administrator.
 He will delegate roles to other users to review the findings of the discovery project.

-Alexander works with the IT team to build out the inventory of key locations that they will target using ActiveNav Cloud, noting their location and estimated volume.
-This inventory will then assist in the definition of the deployment architecture and configuration of data discoveries.
+Alexander works with the IT team to build out the list of key locations that they will target using ActiveNav Cloud, noting their location and estimated volume.
+This list will then assist in the definition of the deployment architecture and configuration of data discoveries.

 1.3 Define Deployment Architecture

-ActiveNav Cloud uses processes we call Collectors to perform data discovery from your content repositories.
+ActiveNav Cloud uses software component called Collectors to perform data discovery from content repositories.

-Discovery of cloud-based repositories (e.g. Office 365) is performed by Cloud Collector processes hosted within ActiveNav Cloud, and you simply need to provide repository location and credentials to enable access.
+Discovery of cloud-based repositories (e.g., Office 365) is performed by Cloud Collector hosted within ActiveNav Cloud, and repository location and credentials must be provided to enable access.

 Aside from cloud hosted repositories, almost every project will involve some processing of on-premises content.
-Currently on-premises discovery is supported for Windows file share or iManage Work repository types.
+Currently on-premise discovery is supported for Windows file share and iManage Work repository types.

 - Data Location.
-If your file shares are physically distributed, then you should locate at least one File Share Collector in each network location.
+If your file shares are physically distributed, then at least one File Share Collector should be installed in each network location.
 Discovery throughput will be significantly impacted if performed between different content locations.

 - Data Volume.
-In any given location, you can increase the number of File Share Collectors deployed to achieve higher discovery throughput.
+In any given location, the number of File Share Collectors deployed can be increased to achieve higher discovery throughput.
 This would normally be a good choice for locations with large data volumes.

-Collectors are organized into Collector Groups which define Collectors with geographical affinity.
-Each distinct physical location will require at least one Collector Group to be defined, and you should then ensure you set the correct Collector group id during installation.
+Collector Groups, with affinity to geographical locations, are used to organize On-Premise Collectors.
+Each distinct physical location will require at least one Collector Group to be defined.
 This allows ActiveNav Cloud to request work to be carried out by the most appropriate available Collector.

 More details about the way that Collector Groups are used to manage the interaction of Collectors and repositories see the overview at the link below: